ctnava/rxtechnotes/3_access_to_drugs.md

 - In CSOS (electronic format), each order is digitally signed and tracked, with strict encryption and audit trails.

 > 🔐 Schedule II records must be kept separate from all other controlled substance records and must be readily retrievable for DEA audits.

+### 💼 Prescriber & Pharmacy Responsibilities

+- A **valid DEA number** is required on all prescriptions for controlled substances.
+- Schedule II prescriptions must be written (or e-prescribed where required) and cannot be refilled.
+- Partial fills of C-II prescriptions are allowed if requested by the prescriber or patient:
+  - The initial partial fill must occur within 30 days of the issue date.
+  - The remainder must be filled within that same 30-day window; otherwise, the prescription expires.
+- Schedule II records must be stored separately from all others.
+- Schedule III–V records must also be maintained separately and be readily retrievable.

+### 🗃️ Recordkeeping Requirements (CA Laws Referenced)

+- All prescription and dispensing records for controlled substances must be stored on-site for at least 3 years (CA B&P Code § 4333).
+- Inventory audits must be conducted every 2 years (CA H&S Code § 11190) and must include:
+  - Drug name, dosage form, and strength
+  - Quantity on hand
+  - Date and time of inventory
+  - Signature of the responsible pharmacist

 ### ⚠️ Dispensing & Monitoring Duties